 Getting the best photos

-The Bangkok airplane graveyard is such a cool place it would be hard to take a bad photo.
+The airplane graveyard is such a cool place it would be hard to take a bad photo.
 With that said, here are a few great locations and angles to get that epic IG photo.
-See our gallery at the end of the post for examples of these.
+See our gallery at the end of the post for examples.

 - On top of the 747: Once you make it up to the top level of the biggest plane, you can enter the cockpit.
 In the ceiling there is a small hatch that leads out to the roof.
 The selfie stick 360 view up here is pretty epic.
 If you have a friend on the ground, they can also get a great shot of you up there.
 Be really careful though.
 The 747 is huge, but there’s a very narrow area to actually sit, and there are sheer drops on either side.